-If you always wanted to start your own blog, becoming a blogger’s VA is a great way to fast-track your blogging success while earning some extra money on the side.
+If you have always wanted to start your own blog, becoming a blogger’s VA is a great way to fast-track your blogging success while earning extra money.

 You’ll learn how more successful bloggers run their blogs while helping them with more administrative tasks.

 Some of the tasks you will do as a blogger’s VA are: